aditigode/PySpark_analysis/README.md

     able zones.
 Considering the hit rate, which zone is the best for James Harden, Chris Paul, Stephen Curry, and Lebron James.
 (10 pts)

-## Submission

-You are expected to upload a zip or tar file by the deadline to Canvas.
-The zip file should include your codes, report, and README.

-## Useful Links

-1. Analysis of NYC Parking Tickets.
-2. Preliminary Data Visualization.
-3. Exploring 42.3M NYC Parking Tickets.
-4. NY Parking Violations Issued.
-5. Insights From Raw NBA Shot Log Data.
-6. Investigating the hot hand phenomenon in the NBA (CODE).
-7. Parallelizing K-Means-Based Clustering on Spark.
-8. NBA 16-17 regular season shot log.
-9. The Fear Factor.
-10. The Best And Worst Defenders.
-11. NBA Classification.
-12. Stephen Curry’s Decision Tree.
-13. Points per Match (ATL vs WAS only).
-14. Spark Kmeans.